Gordon25/tp/docs/UserGuide.md

 * Each pair of prefix and _parameter_ can be in any order.<br>
   e.g. if the command specifies `n/NAME [p/PHONE_NUMBER]`, `[p/PHONE_NUMBER] n/NAME` is also acceptable.

-* If a _parameter_ is expected only once in the command, but you specified it multiple times, **only the last occurrence** of the parameter will be taken.<br>
+* If a _parameter_ is expected only once in the command, but you specify it multiple times, SoConnect will take **only the last occurrence** of the parameter.<br>
   e.g. if you specify `p/12341234 p/56785678`, only `p/56785678` will be taken.

 * Extraneous _parameters_ for commands that do not take in _parameters_ (such as `help` and `exit`) will be **ignored**.<br>